appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 ## Connect MySQL

 :::caution
-To connect to MySQL, you should whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to the database.
+If you are a cloud user, you should whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to the database.
 :::

 ### Connection parameters